Lauren Simpson Shows Off Amazing Body Transformation In Before-And-After Bikini Post

-Lauren Simpson took to Instagram on Thursday to showed how her years of dedication to fitness have transformed her body.
+Lauren Simpson took to Instagram on Thursday to show her fans how her years of dedication to fitness have transformed her body.

-In the shared post, the Australian fitness model shared a photo of herself at the beginning of her journey lined up next to a recent video.
+For her most recent post, the Australian fitness model shared a photo of herself at the beginning of her journey lined up next to a recent video.
 In the older photo, Lauren wore a black bikini.
-Her body was slimmer and although very toned, lacked the muscle definition seen in her newer video.
-While rocking a purple bikini in the clip, Lauren flaunted her chiseled physique by flexing her back muscles and arching her back to draw the viewer’s eye to her sculpted posterior.
+Her body was slimmer and although very toned, it lacked the muscle definition seen in her newer video.
+While rocking a purple bikini in the clip, the fitness guru flaunted her chiseled physique by flexing her back muscles and arching her back to draw the viewer’s eye to her sculpted posterior.

 In her caption, Lauren stressed that she earned her “gains” through four years of hard work and wrote that she didn’t use any shortcut methods like waist trainers or detox teas.
-She went to add that she still has work to do, stating that her focus isn’t on her “end goal” but on the joy of self-discovery as she makes progress.
+She added that she still has work to do, stating that her focus isn’t on her “end goal” but on the joy of self-discovery as she makes progress.

-She ended the caption by inviting her followers to join her eight-week fitness challenge which starts this month.
+She ended the caption by inviting her followers to join her eight-week fitness challenge, which starts this month.

-The post has been viewed more than 100,000 times and over 350 Instagram users have commented on it.
-In the comments section, fans seemed very impressed with Lauren’s transformation.
+The post has been viewed more than 100,000 times and over 350 Instagram users have left the model messages.
+In the comments section, fans seemed very impressed with her transformation.

 “You look stage ready already???
 So impressed Queen,” one person wrote before adding a trio of heart-eye emoji to their comment.